 In this course, students will learn why economics focuses on decisions about how production occurs, how resources are allocated and how proceeds of production are distributed.
 These economic decisions not only affect the wellbeing of particular nations and their people but increasingly influence living standards regionally and globally.
 Unilearn Introduction to Economics is equivalent to Year 11/12 HSC/OP Economics.
-This course is registered with QCAA as an authority course and can give you 4 credits towards your QCE.

 Decisions about the allocation of resources require an understanding of the interdependence of economic factors.
 Economic, political and social forces influence economic decision making, the quality of which is fundamental to the overall wellbeing of society.

 For more information please Download Our Course Outline.

 The course materials include:

 You must purchase your own Textbooks.
 These are available in online versions.